The Secrets of Generating Art Ideas

 In this sketch search, all drawings must be of something in the art room that no student in the class has ever seen in a drawing before.
 What do we overlook?
 What does the art teacher not notice?
 What is hiding in plain view?

 BUIILDING AWARENESS - Students are given five to ten minutes to walk around the room with viewfinders and small drawing boards, clipboards, or unlined sketch pads.
 A 2x2 slide frame can be used as a viewfinder.
-Each student makes three or more quick compositions in 4 x 6 inch pre drawn rectangles on their paper.
-One drawing per sheet on letter size computer paper.
+Each student makes three or more quick compositions in 4 x 6 inch pre drawn rectangles on their paper. they make one drawing per sheet on letter size computer paper.
 Drawings must fill the 4 x 6 space.

 QUEST FOR QUALITY step 1 - In round two, the students repeat the process of making sketches, but this time they are allowed to steal anybody else's discoveries, but they have to find their own unique viewpoint and framing of the subject if they are using another student's subject.